vodyani/docs/docs/other/cli.md

     \_/     \___/  |____/    |_|   /_/   \_\ |_| \_| |___|

-vodyani new       =>  🚀 Create a starter project. vodyani api       =>  🔌 Generate complete api modules in the project. vodyani domain    =>  🌏 Generate complete domain modules in the project. vodyani file      =>  🏭 Generate complete file on demand in the project.
+vodyani help             ❓ Get Help. vodyani new              🚀 Generating a new application. vodyani g <type> [name]  🏭 Generates a file of the specified type. vodyani types            📚 Get Help for view the types that can be generated.
 ```